-From The Notch to Tekarra Campground it’s a distance of 8.8 kilometers.
+From The Notch to Tekarra Campground it’s a distance of 8.8 kilometres.
 Switchback down the slope towards the lake with Mt.
 Tekarra on your left and Excelsior on your right.
-Keep an eye out for hoary marmots, big horn sheep, mountain caribou and white tailed ptarmigan.
+Keep an eye out for hoary marmots, bighorn sheep, mountain caribou, and white-tailed ptarmigan.
 The only animal we saw was a hoary marmot.

 It’s easy and scenic sub-alpine walking for the final two kilometres to the Tekarra Campground.

-- All campsites have bear proof food storage.
+All campsites have bear-proof food storage.
 I find it helpful to bring a few waterproof bags to store the food in.
 And an extra carabiner or two always comes in handy.

-- This is grizzly bear country though we only saw scat in the first five kilometres.
+This is grizzly bear country though we only saw scat in the first five kilometres.
 Take bear spray that is no more than three years old and know how to use it.
 The bear spray should be easily accessible and not be hanging off the top of your pack.

 Click on the photo below to share to bookmark on your Pinterest board.